HHACarvalho/libdb-dotnet/README.md

 # Building the application

 After installing [Docker](https://www.docker.com/) and filling in the missing information in the .env file, run the [publish.sh](https://github.com/HHACarvalho/libdb-dotnet/blob/main/publish.sh) script.
+Note: It is recommended that the approach in the main LibDB repository be used.

 # Endpoint documentation